zenaton/rfcs/new-syntax.md

 ## Commands

-On selection of tasks or workflows, we can
+On a collection of tasks or workflows, we can
 - `id()` retrieve `id` (our `schedule_id`)
 - `history()` retrieve processing history
 - `skip()` skip processing (makes sense only if a parent exists)